Hello there! It's me, Kirsten. I run the We, The Citizens newsletter.

 - How can I create more space for discourse and marginalised perspectives?

-- How can I make people feel like they are part of a community, that we are also establishing connections and friendships?
+- How can I make people feel like they are part of a community, that we are building connections and friendships?

-Right now, this newsletter has over 4,000 subscribers, of which over 300 are Milo Peng Funders.
-This support has allowed me to keep running it independently and start things like the Kaya Toast Mini-Mentorship Initiative, which is my effort to share what I've learnt and build capacity for politically engaged writing in Singapore.
-If you'd like to find out more, if you have any feedback or comments, or if you just want to have a chat, you can contact me here.
+Right now, this newsletter has over 4,000 subscribers, of which almost 300 are Milo Peng Funders.
+This support has allowed me to keep it running independently and start things like the Kaya Toast Mini-Mentorship Initiative, which is my effort to share what I've learnt and build capacity for politically engaged writing in Singapore.

 Milo Peng Funders' support also allows me to keep contributing my time and energy to civil society activities.
 I've been an anti-death penalty activist since 2010, and am currently a member of the Transformative Justice Collective.